espressif/esp-at/docs/ESP32_AT_Factory_Parameter_Bin.md

    - the version of factory param mangement

  - module_id
-   - the index of development boards
+   - the index of development boards, it MUST be unique.
      - 1 - WROOM32
      - 2 - WROVER32
      - 3 - PICO-D4